undead2146/GeneralsWiki/Asset/GUI/WND_Controls/user.md

 | `TEXTCOLOR`                                                   | Color settings for text in different states. see [Text Properties](../text_properties.md).                   |
 | `ENABLEDDRAWDATA`,<br>`DISABLEDDRAWDATA`,<br>`HILITEDRAWDATA` | Visual texture for the control in different states. see [Texturing](../texturing.md).                        |

-<small>Note: All tags are case-sensitive.</small>
+> [!IMPORTANT]

-<small>Note: The order of the tags is crucial for proper rendering of the control and must be followed as specified.</small>
+> The order of the tags is crucial for proper rendering of the control and must be followed as specified.

 ## Example

 Here’s a sample code defining a **USER** control:

+> [!NOTE]
-<small>Note: Each texture contain 9 elements</small>
+> Each texture contain 9 elements

 ```nasm
 WINDOW